-Windows Server 2003 Enhanced DSS and Diffie-Hellman Cryptographic Provider (DSSENH) (Software version 5.2.3790.3959 [Service Pack 2]), tested on x86, x64, and ia64 processors, consists of a single dynamically-linked library (DLL) named DSSENH.DLL, which comprises the modules logical boundary.
-DSSENH has been tested on Windows Server 2003, Service Pack 2.
+Windows XP Enhanced DSS and Diffie-Hellman Cryptographic Provider (DSSENH) (Software version 5.1.2600.5507), tested on an x86 processor, consists of a single dynamically-linked library (DLL) named DSSENH.DLL, which comprises the modules logical boundary.
 The cryptographic boundary for DSSENH is defined as the enclosure of the computer system on which the cryptographic module is to be executed.
 The physical configuration of the module, as defined in FIPS PUB 140-2, is Multi-Chip Standalone.
-It should be noted that the Data Protection API of Microsoft Windows Server 2003 is not part of the module and should be considered to be outside the boundary.
+It should be noted that the Data Protection API of Microsoft Windows XP is not part of the module and should be considered to be outside the boundary.